Shreyas911/sicopolis/docs/sphinx/source/modelling_choices/ice_thermodynamics.rst

 Ice thermodynamics
 ******************

-For modelling ice thermodynamics, five different options are available, which can be chosen by the parameter ``CALCMOD``\:
+For modelling ice thermodynamics, five different options are available, which can be chosen in the run-specs header by the parameter ``CALCMOD``\:

 .. code-block:: fortran